-2018 was a challenging and turbulent year which saw significant investment funds shifting away from emerging markets including Malaysia.
-Against this backdrop, KPJ share performance throughout the year was commendable, closing the year at RM1.04 compared to RM0.97 in 2017.
+2018 was a challenging and turbulent year which saw significant investment funds shifting away from the most global emerging markets including Malaysia.
+Against this backdrop, KPJ Share performance throughout the year was commendable, closing the year at RM1.04 compared to RM0.97 in 2017.
 This represented an 7% increase in KPJ Share price performance, compared to the drop in FBMKLCI performance of 6%.